msdavid/fiji/README.md

 ### 6. Key Configuration Files and Secrets Management

 *   **Backend (`backend/`):**
-    *   `.env`: Stores `GOOGLE_CLOUD_PROJECT`.
+    *   `.env`: Stores `GOOGLE_CLOUD_PROJECT` and optionally `FIREBASE_STORAGE_BUCKET`.
 This file is typically simple and may not contain highly sensitive secrets if ADC is used for local development.
     *   **Local Development Authentication:** Relies on Application Default Credentials (ADC) via `gcloud auth application-default login`.
-This allows the backend to securely access GCP services (like Firestore) using your logged-in gcloud user credentials, avoiding the need to manage service account keys locally.
+This allows the backend to securely access GCP services (like Firestore and Storage) using your logged-in gcloud user credentials, avoiding the need to manage service account keys locally.
 *   **Frontend (`frontend/`):**
-    *   `.env.local`: Stores Firebase client SDK configuration (API keys, project ID, etc.) and the `NEXT_PUBLIC_BACKEND_URL`. **This file is critical for frontend operation and MUST NOT be committed to Git.** It is correctly listed in `frontend/.gitignore` (via `.env*`).
+    *   `.env.local`: Stores Firebase client SDK configuration (API keys, project ID, storage bucket, etc.) and the `NEXT_PUBLIC_BACKEND_URL`. **This file is critical for frontend operation and MUST NOT be committed to Git.** It is correctly listed in `frontend/.gitignore` (via `.env*`).
     *   All keys in `.env.local` that need to be accessible in browser-side JavaScript code **must** be prefixed with `NEXT_PUBLIC_`.
 *   **Deployment:**
     *   When deploying to services like Google Cloud Run (for the backend) or Vercel/Netlify (for the frontend), the environment variables defined in `backend/.env` and `frontend/.env.local` (and any other necessary runtime configurations) **must be configured directly in the respective hosting service's environment variable settings panel.** They are not deployed from your local `.env*` files.